mennabruno/mennabruno/README.md

-- Interested in CyberSecurity, Bug Bountie, web and mobile development.
+- Cyber Security Analyst (Red Team), interested in hacking in general, bug bounties and CTF's
 - [LinkedIn Profile](https://www.linkedin.com/in/bruno-menna-barreto-36a371160)

 <!---